netresearch/dhl-location-finder-m1/doc/src/EndUserDoc.rst

 -----------------------------------------------------------------

 - With a *single click* on a location icon you get additional information about that location
-- For Pack Stations: Pack Station number and adress
+- For Pack Stations: Pack Station number and address
 - For Post Offices and Parcel Shops: name, address, opening hours, services
-- By clicking the textlink *Use this station* the location can be selected; the DHL Location map will be closed afterwards
+- By clicking the hyperlink *Use this station* the location can be selected; the DHL Location map will be closed afterwards
 - With a *double-click* on the location icon you can directly select the location.
 The map will be closed immediately.

 .. image:: images/en-checkout-step-002-shipping-information.png